 Project closure templates are useful resources for completing projects.
 In addition to expediting the final stages of a project, they help reduce opportunities for error towards the end.
 Their purpose is to help teams finish projects as quickly and accurately as possible.

-A high-quality template provides clear guidelines on what information needs to be included, reducing the risk of teams forgetting essential details.
+A high-quality template provides clear guidelines on what information to include, reducing the risk of teams forgetting essential details.

-The template also organizes information in a coherent manner, which is important as it will be shared with clients or stakeholders.
-For example, the template might include a list of success criteria defined at the beginning of the project along with specific data points that indicate performance.
+The template also organizes information in a coherent manner, which is important as teams will share it with clients or stakeholders.
+For example, the template might include a list of success criteria defined at the beginning of the project, along with specific data points that indicate performance.

 What are some examples of project closure templates?